Qazi-Ayan/bootanimation-archive/README.md

-# bootanimation-archive
-Collection of various boot animations from different sources

 # Android Boot Animation Archive

 A curated collection of verified, 0%-compression raw `bootanimation.zip` files for custom ROMs (crDroid, LineageOS) and rooted Android devices using **BootStudio** or **Magisk**.